sjoblomj/thehomepageinternet/content/projects/course_and_bearing/index.md

 # Course and Bearing

 A [LaTeX](https://en.wikipedia.org/wiki/LaTeX) PDF diagram for nautical Course and Bearing.
-Created when taking a Coastal Yachtmaster Diploma (sv: Kustskepparintyg, de: Küstenschifferschein).
+Created when taking a Coastal Yacht-master Diploma (sv: Kustskepparintyg, de: Küstenschifferschein).

 The nomenclature and terms are my best effort, and may be somewhat erroneous.